vision2learn/v2l-pattern-library/src/site/videos/transcripts/cs3_u1_s1_p3_importance.md

 **Abraham:** Protected Health Information [PHI] is [PII] that has been collected through healthcare services.
 This may relate to physical or mental health of an individual, their access to health care services, and any information about their health status, including medical histories, test results, mental health information and even case studies.
 PHI could be stolen by hackers and sold or ransomed until the healthcare organisation pays a fee if they not adequately protected.

-**Nicole:** Personal information in the UK is covered by G.D.P.R. and all personal data must be processed securely using the appropriate organisational measures.
+**Nicole:** Personal information in the UK is covered by GDPR G.D.P.R. and all personal data must be processed securely using the appropriate organisational measures.
 To make sure this happens companies must consider risk analysis regarding the safety of data both physical and digital, making sure that all data is kept secure and encrypted.

 **Abraham:** There are many kinds of cyber security incidents but those that involve personal data breaches need to be reported to the ICO [Information commissioners office] within 72 hours of becoming aware of it.
 If this affects an individual’s rights and freedoms, then they must also be told without delay.